-In this episode: Janet speaks with author Maggie Dent about her newest book, Mothering Our Boys, in which she focuses on the common perceptions and misconceptions we hold about boys.
-Maggie speaks eloquently about innate differences between little boys and girls, and how those differences often negatively inform our attitudes and expectations.
+In this episode: Janet speaks with author Maggie Dent about her newest book, Mothering Our Boys, in which she focuses on the common misconceptions we hold about boys and how these perceptions can negatively inform our attitudes and expectations.
 Maggie is a prolific parenting author and educator who advocates for a healthy, common sense approach to parenting.
 She is a passionate, positive voice for children of all ages, and her wisdom is an invaluable resource for parents, teachers, early educators and anyone seeking to improve their lives and relationships.

 Transcript of “Mothering Boys – Secrets to Understanding Our Sons”